proj3-groupf/Calm-Before-The-Score-/README.md

 ## **Final Website**:

-SELECT A TEAM AND:
+All you have to do is SELECT A TEAM (e.g. The Falcons) AND:

-Using the Falcons as an example, this is the result of the final website:

 ![](Image%20Resources/full-screen-visual.png)